 An oversized blazer works well for casual looks, while a tailored blazer is better for formal occasions.

-Add belts, jewelry, or hats to make styling look intentional, especially when going for an unconventional shirt under a blazer, like a graphic tee or skipping the shirt altogether.
+Add belts, jewelry, or hats to make styling look intentional, especially when going for an unconventional blazer pairing, like a hoodie or skipping the shirt altogether.

 This is from Amazon, and I own it in two colors.
 The Drop is known for high-quality items, and I’ve loved the Blake Blazer for almost two years now.
 The length covers my bottom which makes it perfect for leggings, but it’s not oversized, so I find it really flattering on my petite frame.
 I wear a size XS.